Norman Lewis (artist): Early life and education

-Norman Wilfred Lewis was born on July 23, 1909 in the Harlem neighborhood in New York City, New York.
+Lewis was born on July 23, 1909, in the Harlem neighborhood in New York City, New York.
 He was raised on 133rd Street, between 7th and 8th Avenues.
-Both of his parents were from Bermuda, his father Wilfred Lewis, was a fisherman and later a dock foreman and his mother Diane Lewis, was a bakery owner and later a domestic worker.
-He had two brothers and Norman was the middle child, his eldest brother Saul Lewis became violinist, later playing jazz music with notable musicians such as Count Basie and Chick Webb.
-Lewis attended Public School No. 5, which at the time was a primarily white student population.
-He was always interested in art, but he did not express it in early childhood due to a lack of resources and of being overshadowed by his older brother with musical talent.
+Both of his parents were from Bermuda; his father, Wilfred Lewis, was a fisherman and later a dock foreman, and his mother, Diane Lewis, was a bakery owner and later a domestic worker.
+Norman was the second of three sons.
+His older brother, Saul, became a violinist, later playing jazz music with notable musicians such as Count Basie and Chick Webb.

+Lewis attended Public School No. 5, which at the time had a primarily white student population.
+He was always interested in art, but did not express it in early childhood due to a lack of resources and being overshadowed by his musically gifted older brother.

-As a young man, he started studying art through self education and he amassed a few commercial art books, initially practicing drawing from them.
-Often he would get frustrated by the level of detail he could not achieve when compared to the commercial art, unaware that he was copying the art at a different scale than they were produced.
+As a young man, he started studying art through self-education and amassed a few commercial art books, initially practicing drawing from them.
+Often, he would get frustrated by the level of detail he could not achieve compared to the commercial art, unaware that he was copying the art at a different scale than they were produced at.
 He later started studying art history books with more success.
-Self education of art got him started in his career but it later complicated his relationship with teachers and other students, and he struggled with full understanding of some of the lessons.
+His self-education got him started in his career, but it later complicated his relationship with teachers and other students, and he struggled with a full understanding of some of the lessons.

 A lifelong resident of Harlem, starting around age 20 he also traveled extensively.
-For three years he worked on ocean freighters, and as a seaman he traveled to South America and the Caribbean.

-When he returned from sea, he got a job as a textile and garment presser in a tailor's studio and it was there he met artist Augusta Savage, whose art studio was in the basement of the tailors shop.
-He studied art with Augusta Savage at the Savage Studio of Arts and Crafts in Harlem.
+For three years he worked on ocean freighters, traveling to South America and the Caribbean.
+When he returned from sea, he got a job as a textile and garment presser in a tailor's studio and met the artist Augusta Savage, whose art studio was in the basement of the tailor's shop.
+He studied art with Savage at the Savage Studio of Arts and Crafts in Harlem.

 Savage was an important early influence who provided him with open studio space at her Harlem Community Art Center.
-Lewis was a member of 306 Group in 1934, a collection of African American artists and writers who discussed art's role in society.
-Some well-known members were Augusta Savage, Romare Bearden, Ralph Ellison, Jacob Lawrence, and Richard Wright, as well as Charles Alston, who hosted the meetings in his studio.
-In 1935, he was a co-founder of the Harlem Artists Guild, whose members included Romare Bearden, Selma Burke, and Beauford and Joseph Delaney.

-Between 1933–1935, he studied at Teachers College, Columbia University and at the John Reed Club Art School.
+Between 1933 and 1935, Lewis studied at Teachers College, Columbia University and at the John Reed Club Art School.

-He also participated in Works Progress Administration as an art teacher starting in 1935, alongside Jackson Pollock, among others.
-One of the places he worked at during his time in the WPA was the Harlem Community Art Center.